GiselaB/alura-users-api/README.md

 `dotnet watch run`

-You can find more instructions in the course linked previously.
+You can find more instructions in the courses linked previously.